Orthodox Judaism outreach: Hasidic

 Hasidic outreach is predominantly the area of the Chabad and Breslov Hasidic groups; however, other groups have also been involved in such efforts.

 Rabbi Menachem Mendel Schneerson, leader of the Chabad-Lubavitch branch of Hasidic Judaism, encouraged his followers to reach out to other Jews.
 He sent out rabbinic emissaries, known as "Shluchim", and their wives to settle in places across the world solely for the purpose of teaching those who did not receive a Jewish education or to inspire those who did.
 The vehicle chosen for this was termed a "Chabad house".
 Since the 1940s, Chabad has been active in reaching out to Jews through its synagogues and communal institutions, as well as more direct outreach efforts, such as its Mitzvah tanks.
 The organization has been recognized as using free holiday services to reach out across denominations.
 Chabad led the first Jewish outreach organization in the United States following the Holocaust, to date it remains the most successful with a world wide presence.

 The world's first baal teshuva yeshiva for men was Chabad's Hadar Hatorah which opened in New York in 1962 under Rabbi Yisroel Jacobson, and continues to operate today.
 In the following decade, Chabad established an outreach yeshiva for women, Machon Chana of Crown Heights (founded 1972).
 Later, Bais Chana Women International (formerly of Minnesota) was founded as well.

 According to Steven I. Weiss, Chabad's ideology has dramatically influenced non-Hasidic Jews' outreach practice.
 Because of its outreach to all Jews, including those quite alienated from religious Jewish tradition, Chabad has been described as the one Orthodox group which evokes great affection from large segments of American Jewry.

+A contemporary example of Chabad outreach in sparsely populated areas is Chabad of Rural and Regional Australia, which coordinates holiday support for Jews in remote parts of Australia.
+For Rosh Hashanah, the program has sent honey cakes, shofars, and other holiday materials, while also arranging visits by roving rabbis and yeshiva students to isolated Jewish residents.

 Breslov Hasidism is also associated with Orthodox outreach and has a strong presence online.

 Other Hasidic groups involved in outreach have included the Bostoner Hasidic dynasty.
 Bostoner Hasidism was associated with an outreach program.